 The hall consists of the following:- Main hall 13m x 7m plus stage

 Fully fitted kitchen 5m x 3.5m

 There is a sound and lighting system, toilet and shower facilities and central heating.

-Special rates for village group activities on request.
+Competitive rates on request.
 For all bookings contact:-

 St. Bridget's Anglican Church